aidangreen99/Incident-Response-Writeup/README.md

 ## Preventative Actions To Be Taken By Users

 * Keep personal resources up to date.
-IS will keep COB resources up to date, but to protect the integrity of the network personal devices should also be up to date.
+IS will keep organizational resources up to date, but to protect the integrity of the network personal devices should also be up to date.
 * Know the warning signs of spam emails.
 If you doubt the authenticity of an email, forward it to IS so they can verify it.

 ## Incident Risk Situations